dedenys/startup/notes.md

 >"The idea of microservices naturally evolved into the world of serverless functionality where the server is conceptually removed from the architecture and you just write a function that speaks HTTP.
 That function is loaded through an gateway that maps a web request to the function.
 The gateway automatically scales the hardware needed to host the serverless function based on demand.
 This reduces what the web application developer needs to think about down to a single independent function."

+# Domain Names

+> "A domain name is simply a text string that follows a specific naming convention and is listed in a special database called the domain name registry.
+Domain names are broken up into a root domain, with one or more possible subdomain prefixes.
+The root domain is represented by a secondary level domain and a top level domain.
+The top level domain (TLD) represent things like com, edu, or click.
+So a root domain would look something like byu.edu, google.com, or cs260.click.
+The possible list of TLDs is controlled by ICANN, one of the governing boards of the internet."

+## DNS

+> "Once a domain name is in the registry it can be listed with a domain name system (DNS) server and associated with an IP address.
+Of course you must also lease the IP address before you can use it to uniquely identify a device on the internet, but that is a topic for another time.
+Every DNS server in the world references a few special DNS servers that are considered the authoritative name servers for associating a domain name with an IP address.

+    The DNS database records that facilitate the mapping of domain names to IP addresses come in several flavors.
+The main ones we are concerned with are the address (A) and the canonical name (CNAME) records.
+An A record is a straight mapping from a domain name to IP address.
+A CNAME record maps one domain name to another domain name.
+This acts as a domain name alias.
+You would use a CNAME to do things like map byu.com to the same IP address as byu.edu so that either one could be used.

+    When you enter a domain name into a browser, the browser first checks to see if it has the name already in its cache of names.
+If it does not, it contacts a DNS server and gets the IP address.
+The DNS server also keeps a cache of names.
+If the domain name is not in the cache, it will request the name from an authoritative name server.
+If the authority does not know the name then you get an unknown domain name error.
+If the process does resolve, then the browser makes the HTTP connection to the associated IP address.

+    As you can see, there is a lot of levels of name caching.
+This is done for performance reasons, but it also can be frustrating when you are trying to update the information associated with your domain name.
+This is where the time to live (TTL) setting for a domain record comes into play.
+You can set this to be something short like 5 minutes or as long as several days.
+The different caching layers should then honor the TTL and clear their cache after the requested period has passed.

 ### end